rayymondf/rayymondf/README.md

 ## About Me

-I'm an Electrical Engineering student at the University of Waterloo with interests across SWE, embedded systems, and hardware design.
+Electrical Engineering student at the University of Waterloo, building practical systems that shape how we interact with the world around us.

 ---